hhoback/response-times-cahoots/README.md

 > Note: Each step below uses the cleaned data file produced by this step.
 Run `clean_data.Rmd` first.

 ### 2. Run all chunks in `analysis.Rmd`
 Performs a full analysis of the EPD and SPD data for each priority group.
 Compares average response times over time between agencies, performing a parallel trends analysis on the pre-shutdown data.
 Performs a difference-in-differences study of the EPD and SPD data for each priority group, looking at how average response times changed in Eugene after CAHOOTS shut down, using Springfield as a control.
+Produces output files of the analysis:
+- `results_pt.csv` - Dataframe of test statistics from the parallel trends analysis
+- `results_dd.csv` - Dataframe of test statistics from the difference-in-differences analysis
+- `plot_overall.png` - Image of the plot of average response times over time
+- `plot_pt.png` - Image of the plot of the pre-shutdown trends for each priority group
+- `plot_12.png` - Image of the plot of average response times over time for the 'emergency' priority group (1-2)
+- `plot_34.png` - Image of the plot of average response times over time for the 'investigative' priority group (3-4)
+- `plot_5.png` - Image of the plot of average response times over time for the 'service' priority group (5)

 #
 > Refer to the individual `README.md` files in the `analysis/` and `data cleaning/` folders for further information about each process.